 You can also try Cafe Central , however when we stopped by there was a queue out the door in the rain, so we decided to forego it.
 Right around the corner is also a famous pastry shop, Demel , which has a cafe on the second floor (entered through the back of the shop).
-Demel would be a great place to pick up edible souveniers for friends and family back home who want a taste of Austria!
+Demel would be a great place to pick up edible souvenirs for friends and family back home who want a taste of Austria!

 10. Enjoy a city decked in Christmas lights

-If there is anything that really distinguished the aesthetic of Vienna during winter from the other parts of the year (besides, of course, a layer of white powdery snow), it’s the Christmas lights iluminating the sky above every city street.
+If there is anything that really distinguished the aesthetic of Vienna during winter from the other parts of the year (besides, of course, a layer of white powdery snow), it’s the Christmas lights illuminating the sky above every city street.
 Sometimes you’ll be walking around and see an alley that would otherwise look completely boring, but the illumination from Christmas lights reveals that there’s a tiny market waiting for you to find.
 Be sure to spend some time walking around Vienna after dark in the winter!

 Landmarks are also covered in Christmas lights, or have lights projected on them.
 This is truly a sight you can see no other time of the year than winter!
 Karlskirche is particularly illuminated, and looks beautiful with the lively Christmas market going on below it.

 Practical tips for visiting Vienna in Winter